Platinum Card® from American Express Credit Card Review

 American Express has a stable of rewards cards designed for spenders of all kinds.
 Here are three other choices you may prefer.

-The American Express® Premier Rewards Gold Card is good for travelers and everyday spenders.
+The Premier Rewards Gold Card from American Express is good for travelers and everyday spenders.
 This card offers three points per dollar on flights booked directly through the airline, two points per dollar at U.S. gas stations, supermarkets, and restaurants, as well as one point per dollar on all other purchases.

 This card’s travel benefits are scaled down a bit.
 For example, you get an annual airline fee credit but it’s worth $100 instead of $200.
 There’s also no lounge access or fee credit for Global Entry or TSA Pre✓™.
 The trade-off is that instead of paying $450 for an annual fee, you’ll pay $195 beginning in the second year of card membership.